igorkry/tnt4j-streams/README.md

 * Has customized parser to parse Apache Access Logs.

-* It can be integrated into:
+* It can be integrated with:
     * Logstash
     * Apache Flume

-just applying configuration and without additional codding.
+just by applying configuration and without additional codding.

 Running TNT4J-Streams
 ======================================